 Students pay normal fees to the College based upon the number of credit hours for which they register.
 Credit hours from internship programs are treated no differently than other academic credits.

-The College has an Internship Agreement Form which must be completed by the student, the Faculty Internship Advisor, and the On-Site Supervisor.
+The College has an Internship Agreement Form through the Registrar which must be completed by the student, the Faculty Internship Advisor, and the On-Site Supervisor.
 For internship programs that fulfill requirements in a major, a minor, or a certificate, the form requires the signature of the appropriate departmental chair(s).